The Adventures of Mr Blex

 While at Catterick and Tidworth my running improved, and I was soon good enough to be chosen to represent the Regiment (the Royal Signals) and then the Army Northern Command.
 It was here at Tidworth that I came 2nd in the 3rd R H A Cross Country (I was later to win this in November 1960).
 I was now running alongside Elite County Standard Runners – who, like me, had been caught up in the National Service call up net – but this pushed me on.
 One of my ronning mates was a 2nd Lt Ian Jacks, he soon told me, on the track"it's Ian", so not the usual automatic, Sir, a nice chap.

 All in all I enjoyed my National Service days, finding it a unique experience, with the Comradery with all sorts of individuals.
 Those two years flew by – but remain memorable days, akin to a day on a white-sandy beach in St Lucia.

 Mr Blex climbs 'Pen Y 'Fan' , in the Snow..

-During this time, I even volunteered for a 3 week Outward Bound, or Leadership Training Course on the 'Brecon Beacons' in the snow (Mid-February - 1960).
+During my time at Tidworth, (nr.
+Andover, Hampshire) I volunteered for a 3 week Outward Bound, or Leadership Training Course on the 'Brecon Beacons' in the snow (Mid-February - 1960).
 Now this is the S.A.S. training area, and we ended up the last three days covering a 75 mile Trek from Aberystwyth, over the Black Mountains and Elan Valley down to the Beacons via Pen Y' Fan (the highest peak at 2,907 feet), a check point, to our Base Camp at Senny Bridge.